-'''

-$ hod allocate -d cluster_dir -n number_of_nodes -N name_of_job
+\$ hod allocate -d cluster_dir -n number_of_nodes -N name_of_job

-'''

-Note: Due to restriction in the underlying Torque resource manager, names which do not start with a alphabet or contain a 'space' will cause the job to fail.
+Note: Due to restriction in the underlying Torque resource manager, names which do not start with an alphabet character or contain a 'space' will cause the job to fail.
 The failure message points to the problem being in the specified job name.